ACM Logo An ACM Publication | CONTRIBUTE | FOLLOW

 eLearn Magazine Editorial Staff

-Anita Samuel, Ph.D., Editor-in Chief of elearn Magazine, is Associate Director of Distance Learning and Associate Professor at the Center for Health Professions Education, Uniformed Services University of Health Sciences, Maryland.
+Anita Samuel, Ph.D., is the Editor-in Chief of elearn Magazine.
 Her areas of expertise are online learning, educational technology, and adult education.
 Dr. Samuel’s research focuses on continuing professional development and workplace training for healthcare professionals.
 She publishes articles at the intersection of medical education, adult education, and online learning.
 She explores online learning spaces as effective training environments for professionals.
-She has won the 2022 USU School of Medicine Impact Award for her work in facilitating distance education and the 2019 USU Education Day award for using videos in online courses to create presence for learners.

 Denise Doig is a Senior Editor at ACM for eLearn, Ubiquity, and XRDS: Crossroads, the student magazine of the ACM, Denise began her career with the ACM as the Managing Editor of interactions.
 She was previously the Managing Editor at trade publisher Outsourcing Today, providing editorial and production support for three titles.
 She has experience in technical writing and book publicity and marketing.
 Denise holds a BSE from Princeton University and a certificate from the Columbia University Publishing Course.
 She also works as a freelance writer and copyeditor.